XSanjayPatelX/XSanjayPatelX/README.md

 <h2 align="left">Hi 👋!
-My name is Sanjay and I'm a Cyber Security Student, from the UK.</h2>
+My name is Sanjay and I'm a Cyber Security Graduate, from the UK.</h2>

 ###